-That broke the ice and we suddenly had five different suggestions and reasons why they liked each one.
+That broke the ice, and we suddenly had five different suggestions and reasons why they liked each one.
 Perfect!
-We ended up going to an amazing Greek restaurant called The Greek Larder, which I’ve now learned has closed as of this year.
+We ended up going to a fantastic Greek restaurant called The Greek Larder, which I’ve now learned has closed as of this year.
 Guess we’ll have to try a new restaurant our next time we’re in town.
 (We did, and here are some of the places we visited).

 Every time I forget about the power of this one question, a situation usually comes up where it is the perfect thing to ask.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!

 This post first appeared on Your Mileage May Vary